larsoliverdam/nmit/_pages/PRJ70x.md

 Next compulsory seminar session is happening - Thursday, September 24, 1-3 pm, Room A215.
 The purpose of this session is to prepare you for report writing.
 There will be a combination of information from me, examples from previous students and a few exercises.

+**Resources are uploaded in MS Teams.**

 See you on Thursday :)

 **NB Compulsory Attendance**